evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 }
 ```

-### Why writing such basic test?
+### What's the purpose of this test?

-You may ask this question and it's a reasonable one.
-After all, the test looks very trivial and does not seem to do much.
-I personally think this test serves simple but important role.
-It verifies that we configured
-our app and test code correctly.
+The test verifies that we configured our app and test code correctly.
 In later tests we will be interacting with our `MainActivity` and I think it's good to have some confidence in its existence early in the game.